 With the $1,950 RS Package, the base 1LT Camaro gains stylish 20-inch wheels with run-flat tires, high-intensity discharge headlamps, LED tail lights and some minor styling tweaks.

 So equipped, its suspension is quite stiff.
 Consequently, the car transmits every bump, rut and pothole in high-fidelity, which makes the ride less than ideal, though its harshness is livable.
-Still, the benefit of this starchiness is that the Camaro devours corners like a hungry child attacking a pack of chicken nuggets.
+Still, the benefit of this starchiness is that the Camaro devours corners like a hungry child attacking free pizza.